Geometric Operator Quantum Speed Limit, Wegner Hamiltonian Flow and Operator Growth: Hamiltonian Flow Equations in Continuous Renormalization Group

 \subsection{Dephasing-like Wegner flow}

 Before applying the OQSL \eqref{QSLWegner} in an explicit example, we show that the Wegner flow, although unitary, features formal similarities with a dephasing evolution, under which the off-diagonal entries of the density matrix $\rho(t)$ decay and the fixed point is set by its diagonal part only.
 The crucial difference is that in the Wegner flow, the diagonal part evolves as well, and it does so in such a way that the total evolution is unitary and the final diagonal form coincides with the diagonalized initial Hamiltonian.
+The equation of motion governing the decay of the off-diagonal elements of the Hamiltonian is well-known \cite{Wegner2001,Kehrein2007}.
 Here we aim to characterize the decay of the off-diagonal elements $H_{nm}(l)$ with $n\neq m$ and reveal its formal analogy with dephasing.
 To this end, let us adopt the approach of vectorization \cite{Uzdin2016} and represent an operator $A=\sum_{n,m}A_{nm}\ket{n}\bra{m}$ as a normalized vector

 where $|n,m\rangle=\ket{n}\otimes\ket{m}$ and the normalization factor has been introduced to enhance the comparison with the evolution of a quantum state $\rho$.
 Now, since we are interested in the decay of the off-diagonal elements, let us introduce the (super)projector $\mathds{Q}$ over the non-diagonal part of the Hamiltonian,